rikhuijzer/xrcf/pythonc/README.md

 # pythonc

 This directory contains an example Python compiler that can compile a small subset of Python code to LLVM IR, and can be executed via `lli`.

-To build the compiler, we use `cargo run`.
+Please do not expect this to be a fully featured Python compiler.
+It is a proof of concept that shows how to build your own compiler using the `xrcf` crate.

-To do so, we can step inside this directory and run the following:
+To run the compiler, we can step inside this directory and run the following:

 ```sh
 $ cargo run -- --help